portrai-io/SPICEiST/README.md

 pip install -r requirements.txt
 ```

+## License

+This project is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License - see the [LICENSE](LICENSE.md) file for details.

 ## Usage Example

 Below is an example script (`main.py`) that demonstrates how to load data, split transcripts into tiles, and process them using the `spiceist` package.